 My favorite food storage containers are the Lock & Lock containers.
 I know, you can buy much cheaper big sets of plastic containers.
 That’s what I did initially.
 I learned the hard way as lids popped off, food spilled and containers cracked and broke.
 Ditto for re-using margarine and yogurt tubs.
 Then I got some better Rubbermaid containers — they didn’t break, but without positively locking gasketed lids, I still had problems with bugs sometimes getting in and lids popping off.
 It was only when I discovered the Lock & Lock, Sterilite and Rubbermaid Lock-Its (all available on Amazon) locking containers that I stopped having problems.

 If you’re just starting to outfit your galley, you’ll be surprised at how many containers you’ll end up using and how much money you’ll spend on them.
 I know I was!
 To a certain extent, it helps to plan what containers you’ll use where and how many can actually fit in various lockers and so forth.
 However, you’ll also use a number of these containers as serving dishes — particularly when you’re going to potlucks or just taking a dish to dinner on a friend’s boat.

-- Lock & Lock on Amazon (some of the boxed sets and multi-packs are great deals compared to buying individual items)
+- Lock & Lock on Amazon (check out this multi-pack for a great deal compared to buying individual items and see related items)